 - 1.3 Schedule A USER FEES AND RATES is deleted in its entirety and replaced with Schedule A, attached to and forming part of this bylaw. - 1.4 Schedule C STANDARD DRAWINGS is deleted in its entirety. - 2.
 This bylaw may be cited as "Sanitary Sewer Regulation and Rate Amendment Bylaw 1287, 2025".

-Mayor Corporate Officer

-,

-ADOPTED this xx day of month, 2025.

-READ A THIRD TIME this

-READ A SECOND TIME this

-READ A FIRST TIME THIS
+READ A FIRST TIME this READ A SECOND TIME this READ A THIRD TIME this